sutardjik/ascension/README.md

 Written in JavaScript, HTML, and CSS using the React.js framework.

+## Development Mode

-In the project directory, type `npm start` to run the app in the development mode.
+- To run the app in the project directory, use the command: `npm start`
-Open [http://localhost:3000](http://localhost:3000) to view it the browser.
+- Open [http://localhost:3000](http://localhost:3000) in browser to view the app